• There are no suggestions because the search field is empty.

 Description:

 CommonSpirit Health (CSH) needed a streamlined, scalable process for new nurse, preceptor and mentorship training to reverse the trend of high turnover rates among new nurses and mounting recruitment and hiring costs.
-CSH had previously been employing a few smaller, localized transition-to-practice (TTP) programs, but with limited L&OD resources, these programs faced constraints in their ability to scale.
-To create a more uniform experience across the organization, CSH teamed up with OpusVi to standardize the training and education offered to new nurses across the entire health system.
+CSH had previously been deploying scattered, smaller, localized transition-to-practice (TTP) programs, but with limited L&OD resources, these programs faced constraints in their ability to scale.
+To create a more uniform experience across the organization, CSH teamed up with OpusVi to standardize the training and education offered to new nurses across the entire health system

 The Challenge:

 The staff turnover - especially among bedside registered nurses (RNs) - isn’t just a pervasive issue but also an extremely costly one.
-CommonSpirit Health was losing 26.5% of new-graduate nurses within the first two years of employment.
-For every 1% change in retention, each hospital gained, or lost, $337,500 annually.
+According to the 2024 NSI National Health Care Retention & RN Staffing Report, for every 1% change in RN turnover, will cost or save the average hospital $262,500 annually.
 These costs often include not only the direct expenses of recruiting and training but also the indirect costs such as reduced patient care quality and decreased staff morale.

-This system-wide challenge required a robust solution designed to retain nurses and enhance their job satisfaction while being built with scalability and repeatability in mind to span the entire system.
+This system-wide challenge required a robust solution designed to retain nurses and enhance job satisfaction while being built with scalability and consistency in mind to span the entire system.

 How We Did It:

-OpusVi’s Nurse Residency, Preceptorship and Mentorship solution provides evidence-based learning practices, high-impact content and curriculum, seamless integration into hospital organizations’ LMS systems and rich data collection in real-time.
+OpusVi’s Nurse Residency, Preceptor and Mentor Programs provide evidence-based learning practices, high-impact content and curricula, seamless integration into hospital organizations’ LMS systems and rich data collection in real-time.

 This program from OpusVi is delivered in a format that allows CommonSpirit Health to standardize excellence across the entire system by providing a scaled foundation for new nurses transitioning into practice.
-CommonSpirit Health provided subject matter experts, seasoned clinical educators and executive-level support, while OpusVi provided the framework, program delivery and infrastructure and data analysis and gathering capabilities with real-time impact monitoring, delivering ROI for the system.
+CommonSpirit Health provided subject matter experts, seasoned clinical educators and executive-level support, while OpusVi provided the framework, program delivery and infrastructure and rich data insights with real-time impact monitoring, delivering ROI for the system.

 OpusVi’s Impact Dashboard provides unparalleled rich data to CommonSpirit Health leaders, enabling administrators with unique visibility into a nurse’s transition into practice in real-time, allowing leaders to identify and analyze areas of opportunity for the first time.
 These insights also provide insight into retention and engagement trends among employees, helping to curb turnover rates and improve employee satisfaction and wellbeing.